r-lib/memoise/README.md

 If a function is called multiple times with the same input, you can often speed things up by keeping a cache of known answers that it can retrieve.
 This is called memoisation <http://en.wikipedia.org/wiki/Memoization>.
-The `xmemoise` package is built upon [hadley/memoise](https://github.com/hadley/memoise), which provides a simple syntax
+This is a fork of the  `memoise` package built by Hadley Wickham: [hadley/memoise](https://github.com/hadley/memoise), which provides a simple syntax

     mf <- memoise(f)